P站视频

 Risk Factors for Lymphoma of the Skin

 A risk factor is anything that increases your chance of getting a disease like cancer.
 Different cancers have different risk factors.
 Some risk factors, like smoking, can be changed.
-Others, like a person’s age or family history, can’t be changed.
+Others, like your age or family history, can’t be changed.

-But having a risk factor, or even several, does not mean that a person will get the disease.
+But having a risk factor, or even several, doesn’t mean that you will get the disease.
 And many people who get the disease may have few or no known risk factors.

 Having a weakened immune system

-Skin lymphomas may be more common in people who have a weakened immune system.
-This includes people with acquired immunodeficiency syndrome (AIDS), as well as people who have had an organ transplant such as a heart, kidney or liver transplant, who must take drugs that suppress their immune system.
+This includes people with acquired immunodeficiency syndrome (AIDS), as well as people who’ve had an organ transplant (such as heart, kidney, or liver) who must take drugs that suppress their immune system.

 Certain infections